Panic Attack Recovery

 It is obvious that there are far more many disadvantages in maintaining such a belief.

-#4 The last step therefore is coming up with a healthier, more realistic, thought.
+#4 The last step of this cbt technique for anxiety, in light of the overwhelming evidence, is: coming up with healthier, more realistic, thoughts.

-I’m not suggesting that the Cost-Benefit Analysis is applicable to all your thoughts but it is one more technique you can use.
-I discuss many more in my free newsletter.
+Now I’m not suggesting that a Cost-Benefit Analysis is a technique for anxiety applicable to all your thoughts but it is one more technique for anxiety that can be quite helpful at times.
+There are many other CBT techniques for anxiety that I discuss in my free newsletter along with providing an overall approach to anxiety, panic attacks, and agoraphobia.
+Please sign-up below.